 10The selection of the sample is made to ensure that the raw survey results are representative of the total numbers recorded on the vehicle register.
-In countries where such a registry is not available or sufficiently operators of the sampled vehicle are required to report, for a limited number of days in a month, the characteristics of all the shipments completed.
+In countries where such a registry is not available or sufficiently reliable, a register of persons licensed to operate as road hauliers (company/registered owner for private hauliers) or a business register of companies could be considered.
+In this case, the sampling unit could be the vehicle operators or vehicle are required to report, for a limited number of days in a month, the characteristics of all the shipments completed.

 The survey requests information at the level of the vehicle, the journey and the specific goods shipped.
 At the level of the vehicle, the survey records vehicle characteristics such as age, type of vehicle and ownership.
-At the journey level, the questionnaire records whether the journey is loaded or unloaded, the type of transport (hired or own account) and the type of journey.11 At the goods level, the record includes the shipment's weight (kg), the type of goods carried according to the 2 digit NST 2007 classification, the region of origin and destination (at NUTS3 level), the actual shipping distance covered and a sampling weight for each shipment.12 Eurostat aggregates the origin and destination of each shipment into larger regions (at NUTS2 level) for anonymity reasons.
+At the journey level, the questionnaire records whether the journey is loaded or unloaded, the type of transport (hired or own account) and the type of journey.
+At the goods level, the record includes the shipment's weight (kg), the type of goods carried according to the 2 digit NST 2007 classification, the region of origin and destination (at NUTS3 level), the actual shipping distance covered and a sampling weight for each shipment.
+Eurostat aggregates the origin and destination of each shipment into larger regions (at NUTS2 level) for anonymity reasons.
 The ERFT survey is available for the period 2011 to 2017.
 Using this micro-dataset has several advantages relative to using aggregate trade data.
 It also requires us to make some adjustments.